 Tip: Quick way to know How to check database fragmentation

-How to Disable Auto Shrink to Avoid Performance Degradation
+How To Turn Off Auto Shrink in SQL Server to Avoid Performance Degradation

 - Connect to the SQL Server through SSMS (SQL Server Management Studio).